gregdiaz8624/Project1/README.md

 #### Features:

-Session Tracking
+-Session Tracking
-HttpSession objects used to store and access session information (such as current logged in user and the professional development resource in question)
+-HttpSession objects used to store and access session information (such as current logged in user and the professional development resource in question)
-AJAX Calls
+-AJAX Calls
-JavaScript is implemented for frent end design in order to send and receive asynchronous HTTP Requests and Responses HTML Design
+-JavaScript is implemented for frent end design in order to send and receive asynchronous HTTP Requests and Responses -HTML Design
-JavaScript used for DOM Manipulation
+-JavaScript used for DOM Manipulation
-Testing
+-Testing
-Feature file, step implementation, and runner class located in src/test folders in order to test user interaction on the login page (using Selenium WebDriver to automate user input and navigation)
+-Feature file, step implementation, and runner class located in src/test folders in order to test user interaction on the login page (using Selenium WebDriver to automate user input and navigation)

 #### JUnit: